 2. Write down some goals

 I suppose this part isn’t totally necessary, but I did want us to have some sort of idea of what to look for in the magazines.
-Sophia didn’t really write her goals down to start and instead gained inspiration for what her goals should be by looking in the magazines.
+My youngest didn’t really write her goals down to start and instead gained inspiration for what her goals should be by looking in the magazines.
 It worked for her!
 She made a really great 9-year-old vision board.

 3. Cut up the magazines